The Google Lunar X Prize

 The Google Lunar X Prize is an international challenge to land a robot on the lunar surface, have it travel at least 1,650 feet (500 meters) and send data and images back to Earth.

-Here's a look at the 25 teams left in the competition as of July 2012:
+Here's a look at the five teams left in the competition as of August 2017, and other prominent teams that fell out of the running:

 Astrobotic Technology Inc., a spin-off from Carnegie Mellon University, is developing a series of surface robotic missions to the moon.
 They will deliver more than 100 kg (240 lbs) per expedition for space agencies and corporations and beam 3D imagery to billions of people on Earth.